 - 1. An HSA is essentially an employee-owned bank account to be used to pay for qualified medical expenses for the employee and their IRS tax dependents, whether or not those dependents are enrolled on the CDHP. - 2.
 An HSA account will be opened by Health Equity for all subscribers who enroll in a CDHP. - 3.
-The employee owns the account and all funds are deposited into it. - 4.
-Employees are fully responsible for tracking and managing the HSA. - 5.
+The employee owns the account and all funds are deposited into it.

+- 4. Employees are fully responsible for tracking and managing the HSA. - 5.
 HSA funds are tax free.
 Deposits are tax free (either pre-tax through payroll deduction or as a tax credit at tax time), earned interest is tax free, and withdrawals spent on qualified health expenses are not taxed. - 6.
 Unused HSA funds carry over to future years including upon separation from employment and into retirement. - 7.
-HSA account funding includes an employer contribution pulled from the regular employer premium paid to PEBB and deposited by PEBB into the employee's HSA each month.
+HSA account funding includes a modest amount pulled from the regular employer premium paid to PEBB and deposited by PEBB into the employee's HSA each month.
 The deposited amount is determined by the subscriber's enrollment status on the CDHP \$58.34 per month (\$700.08 per year) for individual CDHP subscribers and \$116.67 per month (\$1,400.04 per year) for CDHP subscribers who enroll with one or more dependents. - 8.
 Employees can add their own tax-free contributions to their HSA, up to IRS annual limits for single subscribers and for families (subscriber with one or more family members enrolled in the CDHP).
 Subscribers age 55 or older may add an additional \$1,000 per year to the HSA.
-These federal limits include both the employer premium based contributions, any employee discretionary contributions and the wellness incentive, if earned.
-The IRS annual limits can be found at the PEBB website: https://www.hca.wa.gov/public-employee-benefits. - 9.
+These federal limits include both the employer premium based contributions and any employee discretionary contributions. - 9.
 Employees enrolled in a CDHP with an HSA, who earn the SmartHealth wellness incentive, will have an additional \$125 deposited into their HSA at the end of January of the following year.
-SmartHealth requirements are available on the PEBB website: www.hca.wa.gov/public-employee-benefits/smarthealth-wellness. - 10.
+SmartHealth requirements are available on the PEBB website: www.hca.wa.gov/pebb/Pages/wellness.aspx. - 10.
 HSA funds are only available to the employee as they are deposited. - 11.
 HSA funds used for purposes other than qualified health expenses will be fully taxed and there may be a federal penalty applied if the subscriber is under 65.
 If the HSA owner is 65 years old or older, use of HSA funds for purposes other than qualified health expenses will be fully taxed as income but there will not be a federal penalty applied. - 12.
-Health Equity is the administrator that will manage the PEBB members' HSA accounts for both Kaiser WA and Kaiser NW, as well as UMP.
+Health Equity is the administrator that will manage the PEBB members' HSA accounts for Group Health, Kaiser and UMP.
 They will also provide information and support to individuals who are considering the HSA or are enrolled in the HSA. - 13.
-Health Equity has several charges related to the HSA accounts:

-- Monthly maintenance fee is paid by HCA/PEBB for CDHP enrollees. - There is monthly maintenance fee of \$3.95 for individuals who are no longer CDHP enrollees, but only if the HSA balance drops below \$2,500. - There is a per month fee of \$1.00 for a paper statement.
-There is no charge for electronic statements. - There is a fee for a paper check (reimbursing enrollees for expenses) of \$2.00.
+Health Equity has several charges related to the HSA accounts: - a.
+Monthly maintenance fee is paid by HCA/PEBB for CDHP enrollees. - b.
+There is monthly maintenance fee for individuals who are no longer CDHP enrollees and the HSA balance drops below \$1,500. - c.
+There is a per month fee for a paper statement.
+There is no charge for electronic statements. - d.
+There is a fee for a paper check (reimbursing enrollees for expenses).
 There is no charge for electronic fund transfers.